LuxF3rre/sejm_scraper/README.md

 ### Data quality notes

 The Sejm API models MPs on a term-by-term basis rather than maintaining a continuous, global MP entity.
-In contrast, our enhanced data model treats each MP as a global object.
+In contrast, the enhanced data model treats each MP as a global object.
 This difference introduces potential duplication in our data due to various inconsistencies originating from the Sejm API, including:

 - Data entry errors, such as typos or inconsistent naming of birthplaces.
 - Changes in an MP's last name, commonly due to marriage.